asterisk/documentation/docs/Development/Roadmap/Asterisk-15-Projects/SDP-Work.md

----
+!!! note

-**Note:**  It may be a good idea to have some shortcut methods for options.
+    It may be a good idea to have some shortcut methods for options.
 For instance, have an `ast_sdp_options_set_webrtc()`, which will set up bundle, ICE, RTCP-mux, DTLS, and anything else that WebRTC requires.

----
+[//]: # (end-note)

 `ast_sdp_state`